About

 5ever is an underground publishing house based at Rebel Press, Trades Hall in Te Whanganui-a-Tara.
 We print, splice, bind and chop pesky dank little books.
 Our scope is nebulous.
 Form and sense of disciplinarity remains plural.
 But our target is clear: to publish punchy, intense and interdisciplinary work, woven together by a shared transformational kaupapa.
 We recognise the collective necessity of actively infiltrating and affecting our playground and home, Wellington.
 As we balance our vision with pragmatism, we are committed to realising a post-capitalist vision that honours Te Tiriti O Waitangi in Aotearoa.
 We are serious in our playfulness.

-Sasha, Achille, Max and Olive.
+Sasha, Achille, Renae, Max and Olive.

 Metromag Interview: